IIITV-5G-and-Edge-Computing-Activity/Adaptive-Digital-Intelligent-Task-Integrator/README.md

 3. Scalability for larger systems

 ---
+## Video Demonstration:
+- You can access the demo over here [Link](https://drive.google.com/drive/folders/1VBXKuwLe3nA-qVshZowZ5LHz7afzM573?usp=sharing)
+- Video titled "Part 1" and "Part 2" would be the demonstration video.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements or fixes.